-GLOSERV 2020 aims to bring together researchers, scientists, scholar and graduate students to exchange and share their experiences, new ideas, and research results about all aspects of Services and Retail Management and discuss the practical challenges encountered and the solutions adopted.
+GLOSERV 2021 aims to bring together researchers, scientists, scholars and graduate students to exchange and share their experiences, new ideas, and research results about all aspects of Services and Retail Management and discuss the practical challenges encountered and the solutions adopted.
 English is the official language of the conference.
 We welcome paper submissions.

 Topics of interest for submissions include, but are not limited to:

 - Creating Value in Delivering and Managing Services

 - Hospitality & Tourism/Smart Tourism